-Meningitis is usually caused by bacterial, viral, or fungal infection, but may also result from injury, cancer, or drugs.
+Meningitis is usually caused by bacterial, viral, or fungal infection, but can also result from injury, cancer, or drugs.
 Classic symptoms of meningitis include headache, nausea or vomiting, neck stiffness, and fever.
 Each type has characteristic risk factors, signs, and symptoms.

 Viral meningitis is the most common cause of aseptic meningitis.
 Causative agents include human enteroviruses (most commonly), HSV, mumps, arboviruses such as West Nile, HIV, and (rarely) influenza.
 However, it is typically self-limiting without serious sequelae.